 Yellow lightsabers are used by Jedi Temple guards and Rey Skywalker.
 This is probably the colour we know the least about; however, yellow as a colour is associated with happiness, optimism, and loyalty.

 In Legends canon and the videogames, yellow-bladed lightsabers belong to those who seek to marry the teachings of Jedi Consulars and Jedi Guardians.
-Basically, they belong to Jedi who are working towards mastering both the combative and spiritual side of the Force.
+Basically, Jedi who are working towards mastering both the combative and spiritual side of the Force.

 White lightsabers are exceedingly rare and most notably used by Anakin Skywalker’s former apprentice Ahsoka Tano.
 Devoid of any colour, these lightsabers seemingly represent how the user doesn’t follow the path of the Jedi or the Sith and instead walks their own path.